Our Therapy Specialties

 Not only that, but we’re also licensed to practice in Maryland and Virginia as well.

-There is a wide variety of different speech, language, and feeding disorders that speech therapy can help with.
-For more information, explore our speech therapy specialties page.
+There is a wide variety of different speech-language, myofunctional, feeding disorders, fine motor/sensory difficulties, and gross motor challenges we can help with.
+For more information, explore our therapeutic specialities page.

 In some limited cases, perhaps.
-But research shows that early intervention speech therapy delivers much better results.
-If you take the wait and see approach, and it doesn’t work out, your child might be stuck with a frustrating speech or language disorder for the rest of their life that could have been treated with early intervention.
+But research shows that early intervention therapy for all disciplines delivers much better results.
+If you take the wait and see approach and it doesn’t work out, your child might be stuck with a frustrating and limiting disorder for the rest of their life that could have been improved and/or remediated with early intervention.

 Occupational therapists are specialists in the “occupations” of life.
 This includes what we call the activities of daily living, or ADLs.
 In practice, pediatric occupational therapists often work with kids who need some extra support in fine motor skills, feeding, sensory processing, emotional regulation, executive function, handwriting, and more.
 If you think your child might benefit from seeing an occupational therapist, we’re here to help.